ToberoCat/StpOS/README.md

 ![StpOs Main Page](./assets/stpos-main.png)

 > Developed for Botball.
 Battle-tested at ECERs and GCERs.
 Released for anyone crazy enough to try it.
+> More screenshots can be found in the `assets/` folder

 StpOS is the operating system from **HTL St. Pölten**, primarily developed by **Tobias Madlberger**.
 It's the core of our robotics systems - a true Frankenstein’s monster of code, stitched together from old repos, hard drive folders, and long lost prototypes.